gradle/gradle/design-docs/managed-model.md

     - String
     - File
     - All subtypes of Enum
 - *Managed property*: a property of a model element, whose implementation and state is managed by Gradle.
+Generally only available for `@Managed` types, but there may also be internal mechanisms to define such properties on other types.
+- *Scalar property*: a property of a model element whose type is a scalar type.
+- *Reference property*: a property of a model element whose value references another model element.

 ## Feature: Support more types for managed properties